chiunhau/p5-manager/README.md

 ```

 ### .p5rc
 The main purpose of `.p5rc` is to track projects in the collection.
-Once you generate a project with command `p5 generate`, it will be automatically. added to `.p5rc`.
-Projects listed in the `.p5rc` file would be servered in the GUI mode.
+Once you generate a project with command `p5 generate`, it will be automatically added to `.p5rc`.
+Projects listed in the `.p5rc` file would be served in the GUI mode.

 Currently, if you create a project without using `p5 generate`, you'll have to append the project name into `.p5rc` on your own, to add it to stage.
+Please follow the rule of JSON formatting when doing this.

 ## About this project
 I'm a graphic design student who use p5.js a lot so I need something to help me develop, manage or demo my p5.js projects more efficiently.
 That's why p5-manager was made.